Which Canadian University Should I Go To?

 In fact, the figure of international students making Canada their choice has risen by 154% since 2010.
 With the limitations proposed to the American immigration system, and increasing unease circling the status of immigrants to the United States under the Trump cabinet, have now inspired more international students to look north to Canada for their future education.

-The Canadian government has reacted to rising protectionism in America and Europe by making it even more accessible for international students to seek Canada as permanent residents after graduating their education.
+The Canadian government has reacted to rising protectionism in America and Europe by making it even more accessible for international students to seek Canada as permanent residents after graduating from their education.

 Obtaining Canadian education and as well as valuable work experience, feasible through the Post-Graduate Work Permit, international students in Canada becomes in a very competitive position to secure an invitation to apply for Canadian permanent residency in the country.
-The certain extra score obtained will be added towards the candidate’s Comprehensive Ranking System score in the current Express Entry immigration system.
+A certain extra score obtained will be added towards the candidate’s Comprehensive Ranking System score in the current Express Entry immigration system.

 The best universities in Canada for International Students